 Columbia, MD Takes Shape

 Rouse’s goal was a city complete with jobs, schools, shopping, medical services, and of course, a range of attractive housing options.
 A panel of respected social science experts, known as the Work Group, would participate in the planning process for the city.
 Part of the Work Group’s Master Plan for Columbia called for everyday life to revolve around self-contained villages.
 The villages would comprise nearly everything a resident may need or want, all within a convenient distance, including:

-Walking and biking paths
+- Walking and biking paths

-A community center
+- A community center

 The ten villages were all completed and opened between 1967 and 1990.
 They include: